yegor256/blog/static/testimonials.md

 {% badge /images/angry-testimonials.png 220 %}

+<strong class='red'>WARNING</strong>:
+The text you are about to read is of a mature matter.
+Please be advised that the content may not be suitable for those under the age of 18.

 This is what _some_ of my readers think about me.
 The list is sorted by my personal preference, the most interesting comments are at the top.

+"Self-opinionated intellectually-correct only-code-focusing high-ego moron"&mdash;[José](http://www.yegor256.com/2014/10/03/di-containers-are-evil.html#comment-3212271221)

 "You're a self opinionated asshole and I hope you suffocate under the weight of your giant ego, you clueless asshole."&mdash;anonymous (by email)